-Structure is important in any effort to be a productive, efficient worker.
+Having a structure is essential in any effort to be a productive, efficient worker.
 In many ways, you should treat working remotely as if you’re going to the office.
 Set a schedule, wake up, shower, and get dressed just like you would if you’re going to the office.
 Set goals for each day so you can track your success and productivity.
 Dedicate a space with a good atmosphere to work.
 A noisy background or poor internet connection can make working remotely very difficult or even impossible.

-As a remote worker, if you’re not organized, you’re going to have a hard time.
+As a remote worker, if you’re disorganized, you will have a hard time.
 Without a colleague or boss next to you, you’ll need to prioritize your tasks and stay focused.
-Use a checklist so you know what’s on your plate and don’t let things fall the through the cracks.
+Use a checklist to know what’s on your plate and don’t things fall through the cracks.
 Keep close tabs on your calendar.
-You need to build trust as a remote worker, and if you’re missing meetings or always late, that’s not going to look good.
+You need to build trust as a remote worker, and if you’re missing meetings or are always late, that’s not going to look good.

-Communication is important in any work environment, but when you’re working remotely, strong communication skills are crucial to being successful.
+Communication is essential in any work environment, but strong communication skills are crucial for remote work success.
 When in doubt, over-communicate.
-Write effective emails with useful subject lines and keep them brief.
-A good email gets the message across quickly.
+Write effective emails with useful subject lines, and keep them brief.
+An email gets the message across quickly.
 Be as transparent as possible in your communication – it will avoid the need to address the message again in the future.
 Set and manage expectations and find the right communication tools for your team.
-Be aware of time zones, you might be working with someone on the other side of the world.
+Be aware of time zones; you might be working with someone on the other side of the world.
 Communicate time zones clearly and book meetings at reasonable times.

-Working remotely is putting a tremendous amount of trust in technology.
-But sometimes technology fails us.
-You might wake up one day to no internet connection.
-Have a backup plan; locate a coffee shop or library or have the ability to tether from your phone when the internet goes down.
-The more prepared you are for the unknowns the better.
+Remote working puts a tremendous amount of trust in technology.
+But sometimes, technology fails us.
+You might wake up one day with no internet connection.
+Have a backup plan; locate a coffee shop or library, or have the ability to tether from your phone when the internet goes down.
+The more prepared you are for the unknowns, the better.

 If something isn’t working, change it, try something new.
 Be creative with how you approach working remotely.
-Maybe the home office is too dull… spice it up with a new plant or other decorations.
-Try working from a cafe from time to time – this can often provide a fresh perspective on the work day and be a good change of pace.
+Maybe the home office is too dull?
+Spruce it up with a new plant or other decorations.
+Try working from a cafe from time to time – this can often provide a fresh perspective on the workday and be a good change of pace.

 Find the right tools that work for you and your team.
 There’s an abundance of tools out there to improve communication, collaboration, productivity, and organization.
 Here are some that might help:

-Trello – Trello is a simple tool that can be used for everything from simple to-do lists to entire managing projects.
+Trello – Trello is a simple tool used for everything from simple to-do lists to entirely managing projects.

 UberConference – UberConference is a light-weight conference call and screen-sharing solution.

-Noisli – Noisli helps boost productivity by allowing you to mix different sounds to create your perfect work environment.
+Noisli – Noisli helps boost productivity by letting you mix different sounds to create a perfect work environment.

 Workfrom – Workfrom is a guide to the best cafes, coffee shops, and bars for getting work done around the world.

-For more information, tips, and best practices on working remotely, check out Remote: Office Not Required, a book by the founders of Basecamp.
+For more information, tips, and best practices on working remotely, check out Remote: Office Not Required, a book by the Basecamp founders.